MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

   - [x] This issue was fixed so it is no longer relevant
 - [ ] Publish changes in a new release
 - [ ] Publish on CTAN *maybe*
+  - [ ] Pipeline to make realease and prep package for CTAN
   - [ ] Add badge with version to the readme
 - [x] Add feature to disable colored sections and paragraphs with option switch